-Going through divorce or legal separation is challenging.
-If you have recently separated from your partner, chances are that you have no idea how often you will be able to see your children and how much time you can spend with them.
+Divorce or legal separation is challenging.
+If you have recently separated from your partner, chances are that you may have no idea how often you will be able to see your children and how much time you can spend with them.
 You need to set new boundaries, gain stability and clearly define co‑parenting responsibilities.

-To be able to negotiate an optimum parenting agreement, first you need to find out what is best for you and your children in the long term.
-It is a common mistake to jump to conclusions about what you want or can provide before you have all the information.
+To be able to negotiate an optimum parenting agreement, you need to determine what is best for you and your children.
+It is not uncommon to jump to conclusions before you have all the information.

-You can use traditional tools to capture all important facts and figures, for example: use a regular calendar to track visitations and calls, keep a spreadsheet file with all significant expenses.
+You can certainly use traditional tools to capture all important facts and figures, such as a calendar to track visitations and calls, and keep a spreadsheet file with all significant expenses.

 If you choose to use Alimentor to record your parenting activities, you will enjoy the benefits of using a dedicated tool, optimized to help parents going through divorce to keep written documentation.

-Every few weeks, read what you have collected and decide if there are any irrelevant records that you need to delete.
-Check that your notes contain all important facts and can be understood by others who are not directly involved in your divorce case such as a mediator, lawyer or judge.
+Every few weeks, read what you have collected and decide if there are any irrelevant records that you delete.
+Check that your notes contain all important facts and can be understood by others who are not directly involved in your divorce case such as a mediator, divorce coach, lawyer or judge.

-You can share your Alimentor records with others in two ways:
+You can share your Alimentor records with your divorce coach and other supports in three ways:

-Routine and repetition is a good way to create a sense of safety.
+Routine and repetition is a good way to create a sense of safety for our children.
 Even if the larger stuff seems hard to pin down at the beginning of your divorce process, try to agree on how you can temporarily divide parenting time and the costs of raising your children using the information you have collected so far.

 Start by scheduling visits for the next few weeks.
 You do not need to create recurring events at this point if you think it is not yet possible to follow a fully regular schedule.

-Do research on available options in divorce proceedings.
+Your divorce coach can help you learn about the available options in divorce proceedings.
 There are many process options, including mediation, collaborative law and litigation.
 Learn about all of them, then choose the path that is going to work best for you.
-The more you know, the better the process will be for you because knowledge is power.